 Your body belongs to you, and its care is a private matter between you and your medical providers.
 Politicians and insurance companies have no business telling doctors and patients what sort of care is acceptable or needed.
 Reproductive healthcare and sex education are necessary to help people take ownership of their bodies, and reduce unwanted pregnancies.

 The right to life is just one of the inalienable rights mentioned in our founding documents.
 Healthcare is an essential part of preserving the right to life, and should not be used to generate massive profits.
 We should invest in nonprofit healthcare industry, and in the health of our people.
 Preventative healthcare is much less costly than emergency care and needlessly lost lives.
-Lucy supports creating a public insurance option and combatinprice-gouging on essential medical goods and services.
+Lucy supports universal healthcare that is free at the point of service.

 Every person has the right to self-defense against violations of their physical safety.
 Unfortunately, black people and other marginalized groups have been disarmed and punished for acting in self-defense.
 As a gun owner herself, Lucy will stand for the rights of all people to bear arms and defend themselves.